 “What’s in a name that which we call a rose?
 By any other name would smell as sweet.” – William Shakespeare, Romeo and Juliet

 It’s been one week since my arrival in Spain.
-We just wrapped up our CIEE orientation.
-At orientation, we learned many things many of which will help us around the city of Madrid.
-For example, how to use the Metro— one of the cleanest I’ve ever seen!
-Also, I got to see my very first Flamenco dance.
-What a beautiful dance!
+We just wrapped up our teach abroad orientation.
+Here, we learned many things which will help us around the city of Madrid.
+For example, how to use the Metro — easily one of the cleanest I’ve ever seen.
+Also, I got to see my very first Flamenco show.
+What a beautiful dance, what sensual music.

-What I learned about my partner, who happened to be our group leader, was that he is from the south of Spain, from a city called Sevilla.
+What I learned about my partner, who happened to be our group leader, was that he was from the south of Spain, from a city called Sevilla.
 In the south of Spain, it is traditional for your first-born son to be named after the father of the family.
 Since my partner was the second born, his mother chose to name him after her father, or his grandfather.
-His name is Luis.
-For Luis, his name carries a special honor to him because his grandfather was seen as a very intelligent man.
+His name was Luis.
+For Luis, his name carried a special honor to him because his grandfather was seen as a very intelligent man.

 Everyone has a Story

 Everyone, no matter how old they are, has a story — at birth, we start off with a story given to us by our parents who in turn have been given a story to them by their parents — our grandparents.
 That’s personal history.
 After you finish reading this, think about what your name means to you.
 Also, what does your name mean to others in your community?
 What’s your story?
 Has anyone that you interacted with lately made the effort to find out?
 Or, vice versa?

 Anticipate the Next Chapter Living Abroad